That was then...

 I'm in my 50s now (with much less hair)!.
 Happily married and a father of three fantastic grown-up children...and one little dog.

-As the 90s rolled on, we struggled through marriages and divorces and kids and second marriages and more kids, and Stef left, and Marky Boy and I recruited Bob on bass and Ben on lead guitar to add more oomph to our ideas.
+Anyway, back to the 90s... band members struggled through marriages and divorces and kids and second marriages and more kids.
+Stef (keyboards) left, and Marky Boy and I recruited Bob on bass and Ben on lead guitar to add more oomph to our ideas.

 Tape-after-tape-after-tape of practice sessions were recorded.
 Our disparate songs on dozens of cassettes.